California Department of Corrections and Rehabilitation

-The California Department of Corrections and Rehabilitation (CDCR) is the penal law enforcement agency of the government of California responsible for the operation of the California state prison and parole systems.
+The California Department of Corrections and Rehabilitation (CDCR) is the penal law enforcement agency of the government of California in the United States responsible for the operation of the California state prison and parole systems.
 Its headquarters are in Sacramento.

 Staff size

 CDCR is the 3rd largest law enforcement agency in the United States behind the U.S. Customs and Border Protection and the New York City Police Department, which employ approximately 67,000 federal officers and 42,000 police officers respectively.
 CDCR correctional officers are sworn law enforcement officers with peace officer powers.

 As of 2013, CDCR employed approximately 24,000 peace officers (state correctional officers), 1,800 state parole agents, and 150 criminal investigators.

 Jeff Macomber was appointed by Governor Gavin Newsom as Secretary for the California Department of Corrections and Rehabilitation (CDCR) on December 12, 2022.

 History

 In 1851, California activated its first state-run institution.
-This institution was a 267-ton wooden ship named The Waban, and was anchored in the San Francisco Bay.
+This institution was a 267-ton wooden ship named The Waban, and was anchored in San Francisco Bay.
 The prison ship housed 30 inmates who subsequently constructed San Quentin State Prison, which opened in 1852 with approximately 68 inmates.

 Since 1852, the department has activated sixty-seven prisons across the state.
 CDCR's history dates back to 1912, when the agency was called California State Detentions Bureau.
 In 1951 it was renamed California Department of Corrections.
 In 2004 it was renamed California Department of Corrections and Rehabilitation.

 In 2018-2019 it cost an average of $81,203 to house an inmate for one year.